justinpecott/breadcrumbs/README.md

 - Fetches entries from your Feedbin "Pages" feed and starred articles
 - Generates AI summaries for new entries using Kagi's Universal Summarizer API
+- **Dual archiving system**:
-- Archives full web pages using monolith (self-contained HTML with embedded resources)
+  - Full web page archives using monolith (self-contained HTML with embedded resources)
+  - Content archives from Feedbin's extracted content (clean, reader-friendly HTML)
 - **Beautiful web interface** - Browse and search your entries with a Feedbin-inspired UI
 - Merges new entries with existing data while preserving history
 - Automatically backs up data with timestamps before updates